adeel-learner/ai-lesson-planner/README.md

 python -m app.test.simple_test
 ```
 or
-Maybe once you are confident then you can build a FASTAPI server later!
+maybe once you are confident then you can build a FASTAPI server later!

 Run the FastAPI server:
 ```bash